philippecarlo/pyldes/README.md

 ### Dependencies

 The PyLDES server is a Flask based LDES server written in Python3.
-Before running, check the dependency list in the Requirements.txt file.
+Before running, check the dependency list in the requirements.txt file.
 You can install them using the following command:
 ```
 $ pip3 install -r requirements.txt
 ```
-Running with socket support also requires guinicorn.
+Running with socket support also requires gunicorn.
 Make sure to install it first.

 ### PostgreSQL